nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-handle-simple-routing-with-preact-router.md

-In this example we have an app component that renders a `div`, and inside that we have a `user` component that has a `name` and `image` property.
+In this example we have an `App` component that renders a `div`, and inside that we have a `User` component that has a `name` and `image` property.
 Now let's add some routing to this application, so that a user can search for a GitHub user name.

 ####App.js
 ```html